 In many users' pockets consumer-level digital compact cameras have been replaced by smartphones.
 The cameras of the latter don't usually have zoom lenses or xenon flashes but image sensor technology has been rapidly improving, making smartphones important photographic tools for many.
 We've made a list in no particular order our current favorite smartphone cameras for those who are looking to buy their first smartphone or upgrade their current device.
-UPDATED TO INCLUDE SAMSUNG NOTE 4 Read more
+UPDATED TO INCLUDE PANASONIC CM1 Read more

 Stories tagged with smartphone

 A poor built-in LED-flash is still one of the smartphone camera's most glaring weaknesses.
 We've seen a number of accessory makers addressing the problem with different external light solutions.
 The latest one comes from Vision global which has launched a Kickstarter campaign to fund mass production of its Flasher accessory.
 Read more

 The Relonch camera combines an APS-C sensor with an extremely simple UI and attaches to your iPhone, using your phone for display, image processing, storage, and sharing.
 A bright F2.0 lens ensures low-light performance.
 At an output resolution of only 1MP, it's a niche product, but the concept is exciting.
 Click through to learn more.

 Sony got a lot of attention when it released a pair of cameras which clip onto a smartphone last fall.
 They're really going to raise a lot of eyebrows now, with their QX1, which features an APS-C sensor and E-mount.
 Yep, an Alpha on your phone.
 Take a tour of the QX1 and the superzoom QX30 cameras right here.